Donald Crowhurst: Disappearance and presumed death

 Interviewed by journalist Chris Eakin for his 2009 book A Race Too Far, Crowhurst's now adult son Simon, when asked whether he believed that his father deliberately stepped off the boat to kill himself, said that on the balance of probabilities (and having studied the logbooks, now in his possession, many times), "it is hard to come to any other conclusion. ... [however] I don't think he did see it as killing himself.
 He saw it as a kind of transformation into another state of being.
 In that sense I don't see it as suicide either.
 He was thinking in a totally different realm by that stage."
-And in his chapter dealing with Crowhurst, psychiatrist Edward M. Podvoll in his 1990 book "Recovering Sanity: A Compassionate Approach to Understanding and Treating Psychosis" writes: "In an empty, drifting boat he [Crowhurst] left moment-to-moment journals and logs of his mental content and of the inexpressible states of mind through which he had passed.
+And in his chapter dealing with Crowhurst, psychiatrist Edward M. Podvoll in his 1990 book Recovering Sanity: A Compassionate Approach to Understanding and Treating Psychosis writes: "In an empty, drifting boat he [Crowhurst] left moment-to-moment journals and logs of his mental content and of the inexpressible states of mind through which he had passed.
 They describe almost a caricature of the psychotic predicament and the stage: leading to self-transformation.
-As well as logging his states of mind, often every few minutes, his notations also catch lightning flashes of his momentary awakenings from delusion.
-Naked between the sky and sea, hopelessly beyond his means, caught in a web of deception that had fooled the yachting world and the international press, and in fear of disgrace and dishonor, Crowhurst declared radio silence and "switched" from the natural world into a cosmic theater of his mind."
+As well as logging his states of mind, often every few minutes, his notations also catch lightning flashes of his momentary awakenings delusion.
+Naked between the sky and sea, hopelessly beyond his means, caught in a web of deception that had fooled the yachting world and the international press, and in fear of disgrace and dishonor, Crowhurst declared radio silence and 'switched' from the natural world into a cosmic theater of his mind."